Gummiees/spotting-cats-backend/USER_AUTH_SETUP.md

 - **Reserved Names**: Certain usernames (admin, root, etc.) are reserved
 - **Automatic Token Update**: JWT token is automatically updated with new username
 - **Session Continuity**: User session is maintained without requiring re-authentication

+## Proactive Token Refresh

+The application implements a proactive token refresh mechanism to maintain seamless user sessions:

+### How It Works
+- **24-Hour Threshold**: Tokens are automatically refreshed when they expire within the next 24 hours
+- **Automatic Detection**: The auth middleware checks token expiration on every authenticated request
+- **Seamless Experience**: Users don't need to manually re-authenticate when tokens are close to expiring
+- **Cookie Update**: New tokens are automatically set as secure HTTP-only cookies

+### Refresh Scenarios
+1. **Automatic Refresh**: Happens transparently during normal API calls
+2. **Explicit Refresh**: Clients can call `/api/v1/users/refresh-token` to proactively refresh tokens
+3. **No Refresh Needed**: If token is still valid for more than 24 hours, no action is taken

 ### Security Features
 - **Verification Codes**: 6-digit codes sent to new email address